PrivacyHawk Logo

 If you suspect you're on the phone with a scammer, take these immediate steps:

 1. Do Not Share Personal Information - Never provide personal or financial information.
-This includes passwords, credit card numbers, or bank details.

-2. Avoid Granting Remote Access - Do not allow the caller to take remote control of your computer.
-Legitimate tech support teams usually don't request remote access without your prior consent.
+2. Avoid Granting Remote Access - Do not allow the caller to take remote control of

 3. Hang Up and Research - If in doubt, hang up.
-You can always call the company directly using a phone number from their official website to verify the legitimacy of the call.
+You can always call the company

-4. Keep Records - If possible, take notes during the call, including the caller's details and the phone number they used.
-This information can be useful when reporting a scam.
+4. Keep Records - If possible, take notes during the call, including the caller's details

-Reporting the Scam
+Reporting The Scam

 Reporting tech support scams is crucial in helping combat these fraudulent activities.
 Here’s how you can report them:

-• Contact Local Authorities - Inform your local police or consumer protection agency about the scam attempt.
+Contact Local Authorities - Inform your local police or consumer protection agency about the scam attempt.

-• Notify Tech Companies - If the scammer impersonated a specific tech company, inform that company.
+Notify Tech Companies - If the scammer impersonated a specific tech company, inform that company.
 Most have dedicated channels for reporting such incidents.

-• File a Complaint with Consumer Protection Websites - Websites like the FTC (Federal Trade Commission) in the U.S. allow you to file a complaint online.
+File a Complaint with Consumer Protection Websites - Websites like the FTC (Federal Trade Commission) in the U.S. allow you to file a complaint online.
 Providing details helps them track and fight these scams.

-• Spread the Word - Inform your friends and family about the scam to prevent them from falling victim to similar tactics.
+Spread the Word - Inform your friends and family about the scam to prevent them from falling victim to similar tactics.

 How to Protect Yourself from Future Scams?